Suicide Prevention: How You Can Help

 Instead of panicking, take the time to assess their risk.
 People often believe that suicidal ideation requires a hospital visit, but not everyone who expresses suicidal thoughts needs to visit a local crisis center or emergency room.
 Studies show that most people who’ve experienced thoughts of suicide haven’t had serious thoughts that would lead to a suicide attempt.
 In other words, more people experience suicidal thoughts than attempt suicide.

 To know if your loved one is at risk of a suicide attempt, have a direct conversation.
 Ask them how serious their thoughts are and whether they have urges to take action.
-To assess your loved one's risk, use the Columbia Protocol, a risk-assessment tool based on a research-based suicide severity rating scale.
-It contains six questions, ranging from whether your loved one has experienced thoughts of suicide to whether they've worked out the details of their plan.
+To assess your loved one’s risk, you can use the Columbia Protocol, a risk-assessment tool based on a research-based suicide severity rating scale.
+It contains six questions, ranging from whether your loved one has experienced thoughts of suicide to whether they’ve worked out the details of their plan.

 Someone with a plan has a high risk of taking action.
 According to the Suicide Prevention Resource Center, approximately 38 percent of people who create a plan move forward with a suicide attempt.